Fmsticks2/TrustLink/Frontend/README.md

 The backend stores new user data in the database.

-Users choose between Freelancer or Client.
+In the signup page, users choose between Freelancer or Client.

 Freelancers complete a multi-step form to provide details about their skills, experience, and preferences.
+I created a context(OnboardiingContext.jsx) to store this information which i used in the summary page after the multi-step form.
+Freelancers are redirected to the their homepage(freelancerHome) after sign-up

 Clients are redirected to their homepage after sign-up.